Quickstart: Code analysis for C/C++

 Add any additional information, and then choose Save Work Item.

-Searching and filtering code analysis results
+Search and filter code analysis results

 You can search long lists of warning messages and you can filter warnings in multi-project solutions.